aaaaus/personal-site/DEVJOURNAL.md

 React has a built in public folder; creating an /images directory allows you to use that path.
 You do not need to back out of your current directory (src/components) to get there... you can simply enter the path found within the public directory and it will find the file.

-React uses something called Webpack that will give imported photos a different URL, so it is not possible to use relative linking within a React project to point to a photo (the way you may do it traditionally)
+React uses Webpack that will give imported photos a different URL, so it is not possible to use relative linking within a React project to point to a photo (the way you may do it traditionally)

 ## ARROW FUNCTIONS